0xPARC/0xparc-intro-book/src/ec.typ

   (m X + b)^2 = X^3 + 3,
   $
-  which is a degree-3 polynomial in $X$, so it has (at most) 3 roots.
+  which is a degree-3 polynomial in $X$, so it has (at most) three roots.
-  And in fact if it has 2 roots, it's guaranteed to have a third (because you can factor out the first two roots, and then you're left with a linear factor).
+  In fact if it has two roots, it is guaranteed to have a third (because you can factor out the first two roots, and then you are left with a linear factor).

-  OK, so given two points $P$ and $Q$, how do we find their sum $P+Q$?
+  Now given two points $P$ and $Q$, how do we find their sum $P+Q$?
   We can draw the line through the two points.
   That line -- like any line -- will intersect $E$ in three points:
   $P$, $Q$, and a third point $R$.